ylhz/tf_to_pytorch_model/README.md

 Language : EN | [CN](./README.cn.md)

-In this repo, we convert some common tf models used in adversarial attacks to torch models.
-We also provide the code for you to run your algorithm via pytorch.
+In this repo, we convert some common tf models used in adversarial attacks to torch models and provide the resultant models.
+We also provide the pytorch code for you to implement attacks, e.g., FGSM.
 ## File Description

 data: test images